xmrig/xmrig/README.md

 ## Other information
 * No HTTP support, only stratum protocol support.
 * No TLS support.
-* Default donation 3% (3 minutes in 100 minutes) can be reduced to 1% via command line option `--donate-level`.
+* Default donation 1% (1 minute in 100 minutes) can be reduced to 0% via command line option `--donate-level`.

 ### CPU mining performance